apache/tvm-rfcs/rfcs/0052-FamilySeer.md

 # Drawbacks
 [drawbacks]: #drawbacks

-FamilySeer currently relys on static analysis to identify subgraphs, which might result in misjudgements on some of the subgraphs.
-We are looking for alternative method to identify subgraphs dynamically while maintain the same time budget.
+When searching on a larger search space (such as larger batch size), FamilySeer performs similarly or sometimes worse than Auto-scheduler.
+This is because a larger search space requires more time before the cost model can provide an accurate prediction.
+Deploying an inaccurate cost model on Foresee tuning may result in spending time budget on non-improvement code transformations.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Auto-Scheduler generates a large enough search space so searching the space efficiently is important.
+Auto-Scheduler generates a large enough search space, so searching the space with efficiency is important.
 With FamilySeer, Users can search for the same optimal code under less time budget.
-We hope that our search method can be an alternative option for those who expect to obtain better optimal code under limited time budget.
+We hope that our search method can be an alternative option for those who expect to obtain better optimal code under a limited time budget.

 # Prior art
 [prior-art]: #prior-art